Brain2GAN: Feature-disentangled neural encoding and decoding of visual perception in the primate brain

 Abstract

 A challenging goal of neural coding is to characterize the neural representations underlying visual perception.
-To this end, we analyzed the relationship between multi-unit activity of macaque visual cortex and latent representations of state-of-the-art deep generative models, including feature-disentangled representations of generative adversarial networks (ie, w-latents of StyleGAN) and languagecontrastive representations of latent diffusion networks (ie, CLIP-latents of Stable Diffusion).
-A mass univariate neural encoding analysis of the latent representations showed that feature-disentangled representations explain increasingly more variance than the alternative representations over the ventral stream.
+To this end, multi-unit activity (MUA) of macaque visual cortex was recorded in a passive fixation task upon presentation of faces and natural images.
+We analyzed the relationship between MUA and latent representations of state-of-the-art deep generative models, including the conventional and feature-disentangled representations of generative adversarial networks (GANs) (i.e., z- and w-latents of StyleGAN, respectively) and language-contrastive representations of latent diffusion networks (i.e., CLIP-latents of Stable Diffusion).
+A mass univariate neural encoding analysis of the latent representations showed that feature-disentangled w representations outperform both z and CLIP representations in explaining neural responses.
+Further, w-latent features were found to be positioned at the higher end of the complexity gradient which indicates that they capture visual information relevant to high-level neural activity.
 Subsequently, a multivariate neural decoding analysis of the feature-disentangled representations resulted in state-of-the-art spatiotemporal reconstructions of visual perception.
 Taken together, our results not only highlight the important role of feature-disentanglement in shaping high-level neural representations underlying visual perception but also serve as an important benchmark for the future of neural coding.

 b2g-xl_image Test set stimulus (top) reconstruction (bottom) from brain activity.